 Employee GUL and/or Spouse GUL end on your termination date.
 You may continue life insurance coverage directly with Minnesota Life.
 You will receive information from Minnesota Life approximately six weeks following your termination date with continuation details.
 You may call Minnesota Life at 1-800-843-8358 if you have questions or do not receive your continuation information within the six-week time frame.

 Health Care Flexible Spending Account (FSA)

 Limited Purpose Health FSA

-When your employment ends, you may elect to continue to make payments to your Health Care and/or Dependent Care Flexible Spending Accounts until the end of the calendar year.
+When your employment ends, you may elect to continue to make payments to your Health Care Flexible Spending Account until the end of the calendar year.
 If you continue payments, you are eligible to receive reimbursement for expenses incurred before and after the date your coverage ends.
 If you do not elect to contribute to your Health Care Flexible Spending Account after termination, you are eligible to receive reimbursement for expenses incurred up to your termination date.
 Claims must be submitted within 90 days.
 Claims submitted 90 days after termination will not be eligible for reimbursement.

 Voluntary AD&D ends on your last day of active employment.
 No conversion option is available.

 If you were a participant in the 401(k) Employer Contribution Plan, you are vested 100% for the amount you contribute to your 401(k) account.
 For the employer match and fixed contribution portion of your 401(k) account, you are vested at a rate of 25% each year of employment, and fully vested after four years.

 After your separation of employment, you will receive a letter from John Hancock Retirement Services within two to three weeks after your last day regarding your 401(k) account.